Ilkka-LBL/Consensus/docs/source/usage.rst

 This class has three methods for saving, updating, and resetting the `config.json` file.
 The `config.json` file resides in the folder `config` inside the package installation folder.

-The default `config.json` file contents are:
+The default `config.json` contents are:

 .. code-block:: python